Rohansingh3001/project-kisan/README.md

 ## 🗣️ Language Support

-AgriSaarthi supports **22+ Indian languages** to ensure every farmer can use the app in their native language:
+Agrosaathi supports **22+ Indian languages** to ensure every farmer can use the app in their native language:

 - **Hindi (हिन्दी)** - National language
 - **English** - Primary development language